migdall/aiforgood-gtk/README.md

 ## 📄 License

-This project is built with Lovable and is available for personal and educational use.
+This project is built with Lovable.

 ---